- Music Librarian

 ***Please remember to log out when you are done, as our license allows for a limited number of users.
 If you are unable to access Oxford, please wait a few minutes and then try again.

-IIMP provides indexing and abstracting for more than 425 international music periodicals, and full text for around 140 journals.
-The database currently includes over 770,000 article records.
-While the majority of journal articles are from 1996 onward, IIMP also includes records from as early as 1874.
-IIMP covers the full spectrum of music, including music education, performance, ethnomusicology, musical theatre, music business, music therapy, music theory, popular music forms, and composition.
+ProQuest's Music Periodicals Database -- formerly International Index to Music Periodicals (IIMP) -- offers access to over 610 international music periodicals, of which 225 are full text.
+While the majority of journal articles are from 1996 onward, this database also includes journal articles from as early as 1874.
+ProQuest's Music Periodicals Database covers the full spectrum of music, including music education, musicology, music theory, performance, ethnomusicology, musical theatre, classical music, opera, jazz, pop culture, popular music forms, and composition.

 JSTOR offers access to retrospective issues of selected core scholarly journals in many disciplines, including music.
 It includes full-text access to about 50 music journals, and partial or citation level access to many more.